-Now, tarps are vastly made from vinyl or poly (or a mixture of both).
+Now, tarps are vastly made from vinyl or poly (or a combination of both).
 Using vinyl coated polyester for a tarp covering creates heavy duty poly tarps that are worthwhile.
-They protect against harsh weather conditions and allow for extended use.
+They protect against harsh weather conditions, are water repellent and allow for extended use.

 Vinyl coated polyester allows for a good stretch.
 When you’re driving a long way with important items in tow, it’s important that your tarp covers every portion of what’s being covered.
 Because of the material used, not only do your items stay protected, but they stay in place due to the stretch of the vinyl.

 Polyethylene, or poly tarps are the most frequently seen material used in the creation of tarps.
 They’re used for everything from camping tarps to long haul flatbed tarps and offer many benefits against unpredictable conditions.

 Poly tarps are traditionally woven together with strips of polyethylene to create a reinforced, sturdy tarp.
 They’re sewn with rope reinforced hems so that there’s no risk of ripping, with offerings in various mil thickness depending on their use.

 Overall, heavy duty tarps can come in any kind of materials from vinyl to poly, but each material offers a unique quality giving you the long-term advantage.